How to adjust textured 3D materials after LT conversion

 Enter a value for the tone color density.

-When layering tones, set it to "Use image luminance."
+When layering tones, set "Use image luminance."

 White parts will become transparent.